Green Arrow: The Exxon Valdez Oil Spill

 Accusations of drunkenness were likewise lobbed against Exxon Valdez captain Joseph Hazelwood.
 Like Springsteen, Hazelwood vanished after the initial reports of his drinking made the front-page news, but unlike his counterpart in Green Arrow, Exxon had nothing to do with the disappearance.
 The following week Hazelwood reappeared at his home in Long Island and voluntarily surrendered to New York police.

-Hazelwood had a reputation of being a heavy drinker since college and was arrested for drunk driving in 1984 and 1988 while off duty.
+In his 1999 book Out of the Channel: The Exxon Valdez Oil Spill in Prince William Sound, journalist John Keeble noted that Hazelwood had a reputation of being a heavy drinker since his college days and was arrested for drunk driving in 1984 and 1988 while off duty.
 On the afternoon of the oil spill, Hazelwood visited the Pipeline Club in Valdez.
 Witnesses claimed he drank two or three vodkas, but Hazelwood later admitted to only two beers.
 In either case, Hazelwood’s actions were in violation of restrictions against any consumption of alcohol within four hours of ship duty.

 Whether or not Joseph Hazelwood had addition libations after his visit to the Pipeline Club is debated, as well as whether he was actually drunk onboard the Exxon Valdez.
 He was found innocent of “driving a watercraft while intoxicated” – as well as “criminal mischief of the second degree” and “reckless endangerment” – during his subsequent criminal trial, with only the charge of “negligent discharge of oil” earning a guilty verdict.